AK6626/AK6626/README.md

-- Hi, I’m @AK6626, an enginer instead of a programer.
+- Hi, I’m @AK6626, a thermal engineer.
-- Most I've done is about thermal engine and electric games, for work or interest.
+- Most of my job here is about thermal engineering or video games(for fun).
-- Reach me by sandruse@163.com
+- Contact me by email, sandruse@163.com

 <!---
 AK6626/AK6626 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.